Maxthod/learning-code/README.md

 The web page must have a title.

+The webpage must have a font that you apply using css.

 The web page must contain an image.
+The image must be of size 600 width, 400 height.

-The web page must counter field with a button increase and decrease the counter.

-Check [here](https://drive.google.com/file/d/1nFJC_3jM0Yn7S64HhcI3Qrw3DghprrKa/view?usp=sharing) for more details
+The web page must have a form which contains a counter field with a button increase and decrease the counter.
+The buttons must be styled with css.
+Check [here](https://drive.google.com/file/d/1nFJC_3jM0Yn7S64HhcI3Qrw3DghprrKa/view?usp=sharing) for a visual representation.